jarabe94/Olist-Insights-Your-Path-To-Marketplace-Success/README.md

 - **Data Cleaning and Removal of Irrelevant Records**: To maintain data quality and relevance, data from the reviews dataset that contained typos or special characters making the comments incomprehensible were removed from the analysis.
 Additionally, orders from months before 2021 were removed from the orders, payments, reviews, and order_items datasets.

-- **Removal of Rows with Blank Delivery Date**: In the orders table, rows classified as “delivered” but that contained blank delivery dates were removed as they were not useful for the calculations of time ranges.
-This step was taken to focus the analysis on meaningful feedback and eliminate irrelevant data that could potentially skew insights.
+- **Removal of Rows with Blank Delivery Date**: In the orders table, rows classified as “delivered” but that contained blank delivery dates were removed as they were not useful for calculating time ranges.
+This step was taken to focus the analysis on meaningful feedback and eliminate irrelevant data that could skew insights.

 - **Elimination of Unnecessary Columns**: In the product file, unnecessary columns, such as product weight, product length, product height, and product width, were removed.
 This was done to streamline the dataset and focus on essential variables relevant to the project's objectives.